KoishiMoe/HidePlayer/README.md

 ## Supported Versions

-Currently only 1.21.4+ and 1.20.1 are supported, because I just wrote it for my own use and I'm not sure if anyone else would need it.
+Because I just wrote it for my own use and I'm not sure if anyone else would need it, currently only a few versions are supported.

+You can find supported versions in the [Releases](https://github.com/KoishiMoe/HidePlayer/releases) section.
+Usually the latest Minecraft version will be supported.

-If you need support for other versions, feel free to open an issue or a pull request.
+If you need support for other versions, feel free to open an issue or, if possible, a pull request.

 ## Features